joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/using-the-stagevideo-apis.md

 Render states indicate when hardware accelerated decoding is in use, regardless of which class is currently playing video.
 Check the `StageVideoEvent.status` property to learn whether the necessary decoding is available.
-If this property is set to “unavailable”, the StageVideo object cannot play the video.
+If this property is set to "unavailable", the StageVideo object cannot play the video.
 This status requires that you immediately reattach the NetStream object to a Video object.
 Other statuses inform your application of the current rendering conditions.